 So I stacked 3 (odd number) small metallic pumpkins in front of them.
 A simple little addition that adds a pop of metallic color and interest.

 TIP 7: Small details can add more color or an extra touch of whimsy and fun to any vignette.

-Stepping back to view the mantle as a whole, I thought there was too much distance between the shorter candles and the tall white and gold candlesticks.
+Stepping back to view the mantel as a whole, I thought there was too much distance between the shorter candles and the tall white and gold candlesticks.
 There was definitely a contrast in heights, but maybe too much.

 I had another set of candles which provided one more variation of my color theme.
 This additional color continues the colors in the plaid ribbon and the feathers on the turkeys.

-My last tip for a Thanksgiving mantle?
+My last tip for a Thanksgiving mantel?

-- Have a large focal point that fits in scale and is positioned correctly against your background ~ it should look and feel just right.
+- Have a large focal point that fits in scale and is positioned correctly against your background – it should look and feel just right.

-- Battery~operated candles are a smart, safe choice for places that you can’t easily reach.
+- Battery-operated candles are a smart, safe choice for places that you can’t easily reach.

-- Use collections that you love ~ at least 3 ~ but not so many that your arrangement looks cluttered.
+- Use collections that you love – at least 3 – but not so many that your arrangement looks cluttered.